mike99mac/minimy-mike99mac/README.md

     Resolving deltas: 100% (366/366), done.
     ```

 - Change to the newly installed directory and run the setup script.
-It will copy scripts to the directory ``/usr/local/sbin`` which is in the default PATH.
+It will copy scripts to the directory ``/usr/local/sbin`` which is in the default ``PATH``.

     **``$ cd mycroft-tools``**